SunStroke Project: 2007–2008: "Sunstroke" era: Early pre-vocal releases

 Shortly after the band was founded in 2007, their first (and as of 2014, only) official album, Don't Word More.., was released.
 The album is very rare, and only a few tracks are currently known to have been a part of it.
 One track, "Scream", is known to be the predecessor to Scream released a few years later with Myslicky.

-2008–2009: Pasha Parfeny era
+2008–2009: Pasha Parfeni era

-From late 2008 to summer 2009, Moldovan vocalist Pasha Parfeny joined the band.
+From late 2008 to summer 2009, Moldovan vocalist Pasha Parfeni joined the band.
 Three singles were released during this few-month period.
 Each were produced by Alex Brashovean of the former Moldovan band O-Zone.
 They sang for the Eurovision 2009 pre-selection for Moldova, where they took the 3rd place with the hit No Crime.
 Nelly Ciobanu was elected to represent Moldova at the contest that year.

 2010: Eurovision, Myslitsky era

 "Believe" was the first new single to be released by the band with Sergei Yalovitsky as lead vocalist (A reworked In Your Eyes was the first single to be released with Yalovitsky).
 It was also their original entry to Moldova's national selection for Eurovision 2010 until it was withdrawn (as well as Olia Tira's entry) in favor of "Run Away".
 SunStroke Project together with Olia Tira represented Moldova in the Eurovision Song Contest 2010 with the song "Run Away".
 The final of the O melodie pentru Europa 2010 pre-selection took place in Chișinău on 6 March 2010, with the song gaining the maximum 12 points from both the jury and SMS-voting.
 The song reached 22nd place in the contest.
 Along with DJ Alexei Myslicky, several other singles were produced throughout 2010.
 He later departed to form Offbeat Orchestra in Russia in late 2010.